Talk It, Package It, Sell It! The Profit Ladder For Simple Audio Products

 Create a transcript, checklist, worksheet, and quick-start page.
 These pieces make your audio easier to use, especially for buyers who like to read, print, skim, or fill things in as they go.

 This is where your product starts feeling more complete.
-The buyer isn’t just listening; they’re ALSO using the lesson to make a decision, build an asset, or take a useful step.
+The buyer isn’t just listening.
+They’re using the lesson to make a decision, build an asset, or take a useful step.

-Here, add 2 or 3 short support audios, examples, and a mini action plan.
+Add 2 or 3 short support audios, examples, a simple listing template, and a mini action plan.
 These help the buyer understand the method from more than one angle.

-Now add the premium support pieces: a 7-day plan, swipe file, resource sheet, product listing template, welcome email, and follow-up help.
-Keep everything connected to the buyer’s result.
+Now add the premium support pieces: a 7-day plan, swipe file, resource sheet, editable Canva covers, editable worksheets, editable checklists, editable promo posts, editable listing copy, welcome email, and follow-up help.

 Once your product is built, the next step is showing the right buyers why this audio kit is worth paying for.